 Carcinoma in situ of the vagina or vulva resulting in surgery to remove the tumour.
-For the above definition the following are not covered:

 - laser surgery and diathermy; and - vaginal intraepithelial neoplasia (VAIN) grade 1 or 2 or vulval intraepithelial neoplasia (VIN) grade 1 or 2.

 Carcinoma in situ (other) - with surgery